AI Use Cases/Law Firms

 What is the timeframe to deploy AI expense auditing?

-Deployment typically takes 10-14 weeks from contract execution to full production.
-Weeks 1-3 involve API integration with your existing platforms (iManage, Clio, Aderant, Elite 3E) and extraction of historical expense data.
-Weeks 4-8 focus on training the model using your firm's billing rules, practice group structures, and cost baselines; your Finance team provides feedback on 500-1,000 classified transactions to refine accuracy.
-Weeks 9-14 involve parallel testing, staff training, and go-live.
-Most law firms see measurable realization rate and administrative time improvements within 60 days of production launch.
+We work the C.O.R.E.
+Method, with a working system live inside the first 100 days.
+Weeks 1-3 audit the work: API integration with your existing platforms (iManage, Clio, Aderant, Elite 3E) and extraction of historical expense data.
+Weeks 4-10 build: training the model using your firm's billing rules, practice group structures, and cost baselines, with your Finance team providing feedback on 500-1,000 classified transactions to refine accuracy.
+Weeks 11-14 deploy: parallel testing, staff training, and go-live.
+A rollout like this is scoped to show measurable realization rate and administrative time improvements within 60 days of production launch.

 How does Revenue Institute ensure the security and privacy of law firm financial data?